dd32/td-gh-ex/readme.txt

 Support
 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@Version 1.7.9
+1. Add Service Animation Setting for homepage service section
+2. Prevent customizer's preview refresh on pro locked
+3. Layout issue when video in post/page/archive page
+4. Sider description issue for mobile has been fixed
 @Version 1.7.8.5
 1. Update String.
 @Version 1.7.8.4